The Parable of the Persistent Widow- Luke 18:1-8

 Pray Persistently

-The very last verse of this parable is a question Jesus asks after He gives us assurance that our God brings justice to those who cry out to Him in prayer:
+Jesus asks a question at the end of the parable after He gives us assurance that our God brings swift justice to those who cry out to Him in prayer:

-“However, when the Son of Man comes, will he find faith on the earth?” v7b.
+“However, when the Son of Man comes, will he find faith on the earth?” v8b.

 Just before this parable, Jesus had given a lengthy discourse on His return.
 This last verse certainly ties into that.
-He wants us to pray persistently without losing faith and hope- and will look for this kind of faith when He returns.
+He wants us to pray with unwavering faith and hope- and will look for this kind of faith when He returns.

 Do we persist and cry out to Him for our needs?
 Or do we ask with little faith in the outcome, not sure He is listening, or doubt He will respond?